softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/getPublicBandwidthData.md

 ---
 title: "getPublicBandwidthData"
-description: "Retrieve a graph of a server's public network bandwidth usage over the specified timeframe.
-If no timeframe is specified then getPublicBandwidthGraphImage retrieves the last 24 hours of public bandwidth usage. getPublicBandwidthGraphImage returns a PNG image measuring 827 pixels by 293 pixels. "
+description: "Retrieve this server's public bandwidth data.
+If no timeframe is specified then getPublicBandwidthData retrieves the last 24 hours of public bandwidth usage. "
 date: "2018-02-12"
 tags:
     - "method"